ZiggyCreatures/FusionCache/docs/CacheLevels.md

 </div>

-# :twisted_rightwards_arrows: Cache Levels: Primary and Secondary
+# 🔀 Cache Levels: Primary and Secondary

 There are 2 caching levels available, transparently handled by FusionCache for you: